snehaa603/gateway/README.md

   <h2 align="center">Gateway - Restaurant Website</h2>

-gateway is a fully responsive restaurant website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+Gateway is a fully responsive restaurant website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

 <a href="https://snehaa603.github.io/gateway/"><strong>➥ Live Demo</strong></a>